08 Sep Interpretation and Public History Intern – Latino Heritage Internship Program

-Additional duties will include managing the Anza Trail’s online Junior Ranger program, helping create interpretive activities based on methods derived from Audience Centered Experiences and Facilitated Dialogue, identifying appropriate communities where targeted pop-up programs could be placed, creating these programs, and assisting the team in administrative operations.
+The LHIP intern will also assist in outreach efforts and public events over the summer with specific emphasis on youth engagement (with consideration to impacts that the ongoing COVID-19 pandemic may have on in-person gatherings and events).
+Additional duties will include assisting with the Anza Trail’s online Junior Ranger program, helping create interpretive activities and learning about NPS interpretive methods, identifying communities where targeted pop-up programs could be effective, and assisting the team in administrative operations.
 Furthermore, the LHIP intern will help the team create bilingual and bicultural social media content.

 Please note that it is preferred that the successful candidate is from the local area as there is no park housing and the housing costs in the Bay Area are extremely high.
 Additionally, local undergrad and graduate students are highly encouraged to apply (including but not limited to UC Berkeley, SF State, CSU East Bay, etc).
 If necessary, the Anza Trail is prepared to offer additional housing assistance in addition to the LHIP stipend to support housing costs.
 A driver’s license is required for this position.
 Due to the nature of the position, it is preferred that the successful candidate have a personal vehicle (or regular and reliable access to a vehicle).